Helping You with Your Insurance Complaint

 - Follow up in writing.
-Describe your complaint and how you expect the company to resolve it.
+Describe your complaint and how you want the company to resolve it.

 - Send copies (not originals) of letters, notes, invoices, canceled checks, advertising materials, or other documents that support your complaint.

 Most auto and homeowners policies have an appraisal process for resolving disputes about the amount of damages your company will pay.
-You can use the appraisal to negotiate with the company, appeal a decision, or take the matter to court.
+You also have the right to appeal the company’s decision or take the matter to court.
 Ask your company if your policy has an appraisal process.